Exact predicates, exact constructions and combinatorics for mesh CSG: The algorithm

 Let us see now how the geometric part of the algorithm works.
 First, one can notice that the constrained Delaunay triangulation is mostly combinatorial.
 The only places where geometrical information is used is a set of three functions.
 The first two ones are \emph{predicates}, that return a sign (negative, zero or positive): \begin{itemize} \item \verb|orient(i,j,k)|: computes the 2D orientation of the triangle with vertices $i$, $j$ and $k$.
 It is used in many places, to detect the triangle that contains an inserted point, to test for intersecting edges, and to test whether an edge is flippable. \item \verb|incircle(i,j,k,l)|: this corresponds to the Delaunay condition (the circumscribed circle of each triangle should not contain any vertex).
 This function is symbolically perturbed, in such a way that it never returns zero (see \cite{DBLP:journals/corr/EdelsbrunnerM94a}).
 This ensures a unique triangulation for configurations with cocyclic vertices. \end{itemize} The third function is a \emph{construction}, that creates new geometry: \begin{itemize} \item \verb|create_intersection(i,j,k,l)|: create a new vertex that corresponds to the intersection between edges $(i,j)$ and $(k,l)$ \end{itemize}

 So now the question is how to implement these three functions given that some of our vertices are given as intersections between segments and triangles.
 The strategy here is to keep the algorithm as near as possible to ``simply implement the math''.
 In other words, it means we are pushing most of the difficulties towards the geometric kernel (predicates and constructions) to keep the overall structure of the algorithm simple (nearly a verbatim copy of the textbook algorithm).
 So we are going to compute the coordinates of the intersection points explicitely.
 Since these coordinates are rational fractions, and since computations for $x,y$ and $z$ are inter-related, it is reasonable to represent the intersection points in homogeneous coordinates $\hat{\bp} = [ x\ y\ z\ w ]$ that corresponds to a 3D point $\bp = [ x/w\ y/w\ z/w ]$.
 Each individual $x,y,z,w$ coordinate is represented in an \emph{exact number type} that exactly implements addition, subtraction and multiplication.
+This is a natural representation for intersections, see \cite{DBLP:journals/corr/EdelsbrunnerM94a} for an excellent tutorial on the topic, see also CGAL Homogeneous Kernel, or recent works such as \cite{NehringWirxel2021FastEB}.
 We shall see later \secref{sec:arithmetics} two alternatives to implement exact number types, and how to implement all the predicates that we need. \\

 The input of the constrained Delaunay triangulation is a triangle $t_1$ and the list of segments to be inserted into $t_1$.
 Each segment's extremity is encoded symbolically, as a triple $\sigma_1, t_2, \sigma_2$, indicating the location of the intersection within $t_1$, the other facet $t_2$ and the location of the intersection within $t_2$.
 Note that there can be also individual points (for instance, when a vertex is exactly located in a facet).
 The first task to do is computing the coordinates of each intersection.
-Depending on the nature of $\sigma_1$ and $\sigma_2$, there are three different cases, plus an additional case for intersecting constraints:
+Depending on the nature of $\sigma_1$ and $\sigma_2$, there are three different cases, plus an additional case for intersecting constraints (four cases in total):

 \begin{itemize} \item{initial vertex:} just convert the input point (with floating-point coordinate) to the arbitrary precision representation; \item{edge $e_1$ $\cap$ triangle $t_2$ in 3D or edge $e_1$ $\cap$ edge $e_2$ in 3D}; \item{edge $\cap$ edge in 2D}; \item{intersection of two constraints} \end{itemize}